 Although we do not permit borrowers to have more than one loan facilitated on our platform outstanding at a time, borrowers are not restricted from incurring additional unsecured or secured debt, nor are they required to post collateral or be subject to any financial covenants during the term of the loan.
 We currently cannot determine whether borrowers have outstanding loans through other consumer finance marketplaces at the time they obtain a loan from us.
 This creates the risk that a borrower may borrow money through our platform in order to pay off loans on other consumer finance marketplaces and vice versa.
 If a borrower incurs additional debt before or after the date of the borrower's loan, the additional debt may impair the ability of that borrower to make payments on his or her loan and the investor's ability to receive the principal and interest payments that it expects to receive on the loan.
-In addition, the additional debt may adversely affect the borrower's creditworthiness generally, and could result in the financial distress, insolvency, or bankruptcy of the borrower.
+In addition, the additional debt may adversely affect the borrower.
 To the extent that a borrower has or incurs other indebtedness and cannot pay all of his or her indebtedness, the obligations under the unsecured loans will rank pari passu to each other and the borrower may choose to make payments to other creditors rather than to the investor.